brayvid/visualize-searches/README.md

 # rank-youtube-searches
-- Find the search terms in a Youtube "MyActivity.html" file and rank each term by frequency of use.
+- Finds all unique search terms in a Youtube "MyActivity.html" file and ranks each term by frequency of use.
 - The MyActivity file is available at https://takeout.google.com/settings/takeout by selecting My Activity > Select specific activity data > Youtube, and following the prompts.
 - Only searched words are counted, not video titles.
 Common words are ignored.
 - JQuery, p5.js and p5.dom.js are used via CDN.